benomahony/ziglings.nvim/README.md

 ## How it works

-The plugin automatically detects your Ziglings installation by looking for `build.zig` files that contain "ziglings" or "exercises".
+The plugin automatically detects your Ziglings installation by searching:
+1. The current file's directory tree (if editing a Ziglings exercise)
+2. Common Ziglings locations: `~/ziglings`, `~/Code/ziglings`, `~/Code/learning/ziglings`, etc.
+3. Files matching the pattern `NNN_*.zig` in an `exercises/` directory

 It reads the `.progress.txt` file to track your current progress and provides easy navigation between exercises.

 When auto-build is enabled (default), saving any `.zig` file will trigger `zig build` and show you the results via notifications.